ayish1998/Frontend-quiz-app/README.md

 2. Utilizing React hooks and state management for efficient data handling.
 3. Applying responsive design techniques to create a mobile-friendly experience.
 4. Incorporating accessibility best practices to make the app inclusive.
+5. Implementing accessibility features like voice commands to make the app more inclusive.
+6. Managing state for features like dark mode and voice commands across components.
+7. Optimizing performance when adding new features to maintain a smooth user experience.

 ## Future Enhancements